A school-aged girl and her mother have a serious conversation while reclining on the couch.

 • Reassure children that they are not responsible for the cancer, even if they don’t ask.

-• Be honest if a procedure is going to cause pain, but assure your child that everyone is going to do the best they can to reduce pain.
+• Be honest if a procedure is going to cause pain, but assure your child that everyone is going to do the best they can to reduce discomfort.

-• If a child is hospitalized, remind him or her that it is not permanent.
+• If a child is hospitalized, remind them that it is not permanent.

 • This age group is capable of understanding a more detailed explanation of cancer.
 They are more likely to understand that they need to take medicine and go through treatments to get better.